kimnh-labs/seminar-semver-and-commit-conventional/code.md

 - Semver is short
 - Homepage: https://semver.org
-- Use three numbers in versionning
+- Use three numbers in versioning